sharpsports/sharpsports-mobile-link/README.md

  The `Refresh` method allow you to make refresh requests to the SharpSports API.

 ### Arguments
-By default the `Refresh` method will run a refresh all accounts associated with the `internalId` that you provided when initializing the `SharpSports` objects.
+By default the `Refresh` method will run a refresh on all accounts associated with the `internalId` that you provided when initializing the `SharpSports` object.
 Optionally you can pass a `bettorId` to refresh all accounts associated with that ID or a `bettorAccountId` to refresh just a specific account.
 ```
 bettorId?: string;
 bettorAccountId?: number;